Letsdogames/Cool-Rng-game/README.md

             },
             {
                 title: "Shop",
                 text: "Click 'Shop' to buy specific characters with gold.
-Rarer characters cost more!",
+The Exclusive tab offers unique, high-cost characters not available in rolls!",
                 highlight: "#top-shop-button"
             },
             {